userfrosting/learn/pages/22.upgrading/01.46-to-50/02.guide/docs.md

 ### Migrations

-Migration are mostly the same, only the class structure as changed, as well as the need to register migration in your Sprinkle Recipe.
-The key points regarding migration are as follow :
+Migrations are mostly the same, only the class structure as changed, as well as the need to register migration in your Sprinkle Recipe.
+The key points regarding migration are as follow:

 1. Up/Down return type : The `up()` and `down()` method [must now return `void`](/database/migrations#base-class)

-2. Migration must [now extend](/database/migrations#base-class) `UserFrosting\Sprinkle\Core\Database\Migration`.
+2. Migrations must [now extend](/database/migrations#base-class) `UserFrosting\Sprinkle\Core\Database\Migration`.
 Change `use UserFrosting\System\Bakery\Migration;` to `use UserFrosting\Sprinkle\Core\Database\Migration;` in every one of your migrations.

 3. [Dependencies](/database/migrations#dependencies) must now be declared in a static property.
 Change `public $dependencies = [];` to `public static $dependencies = [];` in every one of your migrations.

-4. Migration are not auto-discovered anymore.
+4. Migrations are not auto-discovered anymore.
 You need to add them to your sprinkle recipe, using `MigrationRecipe`.
 See [the migration chapter](/database/migrations#sprinkle-recipe) for more information and a detailed guide.

 ### Models